rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

  the kind commonly found in role-playing games.
  A *fair* 8-sided dice roll has exactly 3-bits of entropy
- (meaning every 8-sided dice roll gives you exactly 3 of the 256 bits).
+ (meaning every 8-sided dice roll gives you exactly 3 of the desired 256-bits).
  With this approach
  you'll need 85 rolls to generate sufficient entropy for a seed phrase.